clayhenry/Jquery-Time-Line-Scroll/README.md

 # Jquery-Time-Line-Scroll
-A quick, jquery time line scroller
+A quick, jquery time line scroller with a small JS footprint (2kb)